-Mail: Postmarked 28 days before the election

 Party Affiliation: On your voter registration application, you will be asked to indicate your party affiliation.
 You also have the option to be registered as a Nonpartisan voter, meaning you have no political party affiliation.

 VOTER REGISTRATION QUALIFICATIONS

-Age: Must be 18 years of age or older
+Age: Must be at least 18 years of age on or before Election Day

 Citizenship: Must be a United States citizen

 Residency: Must be a resident of Nevada for 30 days preceding any election

 Mental competency: Must not be declared by a court to be mentally incompetent

 Felony Convictions: Must have had your rights restored if you were convicted of a felony.
 More information about restoration of rights.